fluree/docs.flur.ee/src/content/0.10.0/docs/start/installation.md

 ### Download Fluree with Chocolatey

-This features is coming soon.
+This feature is coming soon.